kojix2/cry-wasm/README.md

    1. Cry::Wasm stores the Crystal code block.
 1. The Crystal compiler and wasm-ld compile the Crystal code into WebAssembly.
    1. Call the `cry_wasm` method to build the crystal code blocks.
-1. The compiled byte_code is read, and an instance of Wasmer is created.
+1. The compiled byte_code is read, and an instance of Wasmer/Wasmtime is created.
-1. The target methods are dynamically redefined to call Wasmer functions.
+1. The target methods are dynamically redefined to call Wasmer/Wasmtime functions.

 ## Limitations